The future of shared mobility

 • Car manufacturers are quietly investing huge amounts of cash into mobility service technologies, including self-driving cars, in order to stay relevant within the rapidly evolving transportation industry.

-Shared Mobility Economy in the United States:
+Shared mobility economy in the United States:

 Transportation experts predict that MaaS will become a $358.35 billion market in the U.S. by 2025.
 This would be a nearly $300 billion increase since 2017.
 Our country’s population is constantly growing, meaning the number of cars clogging our roads is growing as well.
 Shared mobility should be a priority when it comes to consumer transportation in the U.S., as more and more private vehicles are fighting for room on limited road space.
 Put simply, shared transportation is the most efficient way to reduce traffic congestion in our urban American cities.
 Through new mobility solutions and transportation as a service, it is noticeable that there are already measurable differences in the relationships between Americans and their once-beloved automobiles.